rahulpnath/hugoBlog/content/drafts/simulating_different_api_scenarios_using_json_server.markdown

   - Cypress
 ---

-Lets looks at how we can simulate different scenarios when building applications.

-For eg. let's take an example of a simple list page of items.
-There are atleast 3 different states that the page can be - when there are no items in the list, with items in the list and when the request to the server errors out.
-Bet you there might be more relevant scenarions than that for your applications.
-But we have got atleast 3 to start with.

-_When you are building the UI how to do you develop for these different sceanrios? _

-_How many times have you had to force the API to return an empty list or throw an error?_
+_How many times have you had to update the API code to return an empty list or throw an error to test those scenarios?_

-_How do you demo this to some one else?_
+_How do you demo these different API sceanrios to some one else?_

+The pages or component that we build for an application usually have different states.
+Of those, some states depend on the data returned back from the server via the API.
+Often it's hard to simulate the different scenarios for the API and we stick with the 'happy path scenario' - the one that is happens most of the time.
+Writing code or testing for the happy path scenario is easy, as the endpoint is most likely to behave that way.
+It is tricky to develop/test the edge case scenarios and are often ignored or left untested.

+Let's take an example of a simple list page of Quotes.
+Some of the sceanrios for this endpoint are - no quotes available, some quotes available, server request errors and more.
+The 'happy path scenario' here is that some quotes exists and most of our development and testing will be against that.
 It will be good if we can simulate different application scenarios using a [FAKE JSON Server API](/blog/setting_up_a_fake_rest_api_using_json_server/).
-This will allow us to simulate any use case or scenario that we want, allowing us to write code to handle such cases to start with.
-Not to mention that demoing this becomes easier and so will be writing automated tests.
+This will allow us to simulate any use case or scenario that we want, allowing us to write code for it.
+Not to mention that testing, demoing and writing automated tests all becomes easier.

-In this post, we will look at how to set up JSON Server API to return data based on scenarios we specify to it.
+In this post, we will look at how to [set up a fake JSON Server API](/blog/setting_up_a_fake_rest_api_using_json_server/) to return data based on scenarios we specify to it.
 This is more of an approach on how to do this than a one stop solution for all applications.
 You will need to adapt for your application and the scenarios you have.
 Check out how to [Set up Up A Fake REST API Using JSON Server](/blog/setting_up_a_fake_rest_api_using_json_server/) if you are new to JSON Server.

-For this post I am using an application that builds Quotes for a Mobile Phone retailer.
-They sell phones and accessories and generate quotes for their customers.
-The application allows to add, edit, delete quotes and displays a list of quotes on load.
-We will looks at the landing page where we load the list of quotes and see how to set up the different scenarios associated with that.

 ### Specifying Scenarios to JSON Server